Sylius/Sylius/bundles/general/basic_crud.rst

 Sylius is using the Doctrine Common persistence interfaces.
 This means that every model within Sylius bundles has its own repository and object manager.

+Some interfaces extend the Timestampable and SoftDeletable interfaces.
+Those interfaces are defined in the SyliusResourceBundle to not create a dependency on Doctrine ORM.
+They are however compatible with the GedmoDoctrineExtensions when using Doctrine ORM.

 Retrieving resources
 --------------------